overture-stack/website/markdown/documentation/song/admin/schemas/index.md

 - Donor ID, Specimen ID, and Sample ID
 - Basic cancer sample descriptors

-The base schema can be seen in the code block shown below:
+The base schema portion of an analysis object can be seen in the code block shown below:

 ```json
 {